JerryStormrage/cskz-cfg/README.md

 - **P only switches modes.** The Mouse2 assist is active in Bind; returning to Green restores ordinary ducking.

-- Both modes retain G for night vision, N for noclip, C to clear decals, X to paint, and H to toggle the HUD.
+- Both modes retain G for night vision, N for noclip, C to clear decals, X to paint, H to toggle the HUD, and J to toggle always-on jumpstats (`sm_jsalways`, executed directly as a console command).
 Server commands require plugin support.

 - **2-tick crouch-jump:** Press K to enable it, press E to reset the duck state, then scroll up normally to trigger the jump. **Press E to reset before every attempt.** Press K again to disable it and restore scroll-up checkpoints.